 The central role of MXene in maximizing heat gain and heat loss paves the way for the development of new composite materials (regolith-based and non-regolith-based) that can be exploited especially in low-irradiance and shadowed environments, such as the lunar poles, leading the way for sustained exploration and long-term human presence in these harsh environments.

-Future works should address several key improvements, such as refining the geometric assumption of regolith particles to improve the accuracy of thermal conductivity estimation, exploring different thermal protection system geometries to optimize heat gain and heat loss at various latitudes, and strengthening these theoretical and numerical results with experimental validation.
-The thermomechanical stability of the thermal protection system should also be investigated to get insights of its long-term performance and reliability over time.
+Future works should address several key improvements, such as refining the geometric assumption of regolith particles accounting the actual morphology to improve the accuracy of thermal conductivity estimation, exploring different thermal protection system geometries to optimize heat gain and heat loss at various latitudes, and strengthening these theoretical and numerical results with experimental validation.
+The thermomechanical and radiation stability of the thermal protection system should also be investigated to get insights of its long-term performance and reliability over time.

 CRediT authorship contribution statement